Burton In Kendal

 There are numerous deserted medieval settlements in Cumbria, but most either display no evidence, or slight crop marks, only occasionaly visible.
 Docker a few miles outside of Kendal was reputedly quite a large settlement.
 The site is next to the railway, and it's likely that any visible remains were destroyed when the lines were laid and the road bridge built.
 The only other deserted settlement that I've been able to photograph, was Helsington, and even then, the remains were slight crop marks of a long rectangular building, possibly a long house, with two rooms, and some more slight indentations in the field surface.

+Above.
 Helsington Deserted Medieval settlement.

 The photo above possibly shows the earthwork remains of the long house at Helsington, or it could simply be the remains of some sort of enclosure.
 The field in which these remains are sited, is full of slight impressions in the soil, possibly more buildings and trackways.
 This settlement also dates from around 1066 to 1540, although these dates are only a broad time frame between which the settlement may or may not have been inhabited.
 There are apparently further earthworks, perhaps relating to the same settlement, 200 metres to the South below the farm buildings.

-There are further sites at Mint in Kendal, on the banks of the river near ASDA.
+There are further sites at Mint in Kendal, on the banks of the river near Morrisons.
 Scalthwaiterrigg on the other side of the road and in a field over the other side of the road from Skelsmergh church.
 As with Docker, there are no visible remains.

-0 comments:
+No comments: